luminaxster/SWE432/README.md

 ## Session 6: Servlet Microservices	- September 28th
 Wondering how you can write microservices in Java, here is a Heroku project using Tomcat to provide microservices: https://github.com/luminaxster/swe432tomcat
+**Note:** Can you rest assure the service is using REST principles?

 ## Session 7: Reacting to Client Requests using Microservices	- October 19th
 We will revisit [session 4's example](https://codesandbox.io/s/swe-432-react-popcorn-sales-forked-cieih), this time we will focus on the React code.